 Gently hand-tighten the nuts and ferrules onto their respective ports for the inlet and detector.
 Using a wrench, tighten with approximately a quarter turn of rotation the nuts and ferrules (TEXT: Too much force or over-tightening will damage ferrules causing leaks or column to break and clog).

 Next, bake out the TDS, inlet, column, and detector by setting the temperature for all the zones to just below the maximum operating temperature while flowing carrier gas for at least two hours.
 After cooling all the zones, retighten all the nuts and ferrules to ensure leak-free operation.
 Authors, can you clarify if you set the temperature directly on the instrument panel?
+Temperatures are set directly on the instrument panel and in the instrument control software depending on the component of the instrument.
 Do you hand-tighten the nuts and ferrules or use a wrench?
+The nuts and ferrules are tightened with a wrench.

 Load the instrument method using the software interface.
 Verify that the correct temperatures and flow rates have been achieved.
 Authors, do you check the temperatures and flow rates on the instrument panel or in the computer software?
+The temperatures and flow rates are checked on the instrument panel and in the instrument control software.

 Sample Collection